Narrator: Laurence Lerner

 Walter Rideout was a very interesting

 man in that he let you do what you wanted to do.
 In other words he let you hang yourself.
 I found that approach beneficial and challenging, but I was successful with that protocol.
 I took a seminar with him: Anderson, Hemingway, and Faulkner.
 I decided to follow the approach I used with history and deal with the material not in a chronological or linear approach but in a circular fashion.
 In one of Faulkner’s novels, I think it’s The Sound and The Fury, there’s a short story that’s part of the novel, “The Bear.”
-In my seminar paper I wrote about the railroad tracks that were running through the story and through the whole novel.
-Rideout was very supportive in utilizing a very unusual ploy writing about the symbolism expressed by the railroad tracks rather than conventional literary criticism.
+In my seminar paper I wrote about the railroad tracks that were running through the story and through the entire novel.
+Rideout was very supportive in utilizing an unusual ploy writing about the symbolism expressed by the railroad tracks rather than conventional literary criticism.
 He thought I had a very good point and was very, very encouraging.

 The Wisconsin faculty, the history faculty in particular, was very accessible.
 They always had time.
 They were in their offices.
 Their doors were open.
 While they published and did a lot of research, they really felt a responsibility to their students, which was especially unusual in graduate school at that time.
 I don’t know what it’s like now.